 Posturing is the 1st of the 5 Victim's Options.
 Potential prey might well deter a predator by posturing as a tough target – too much trouble.
-They prefer easy pickings.Smaller people or the elderly obviously present less of a physical threat, but not wanting to be rude makes you even more vulnerable to violent crime.
-It is better to experience mild guilt at driving away from a potentially legitimate request for help or not opening the door than being attacked.
-Criminals target people who give the appearance of easily surrendering.
+They prefer to target what look like easy pickings.Smaller people or the elderly obviously present less of a physical threat, but not wanting to be rude also makes you vulnerable to a sneaky trap.
+Now is the time for you to learn how to look like a tough target.

 Marla, an actress in New York City,, opted for posturing when she was threatened with date rape.
 She faked a mental meltdown by nonsensically sobbing, “I killed my baby, I killed my baby.”
 She grew more manic and actually scared away the creep.
 He’s lucky he fled before her growing "lunacy" burst into a shrieking attack on him.